Why Is My Blower Motor Not Working?

 When the blower motor in your air conditioiner isn't working, it isn't able to circulate air within the system, which can cause your air conditioning coils to freeze.
 To find out whether this has occurred, check for ice on or around the unit.
 Most of the time the ice will form on the pipes leading to the system.

-While your HVAC system is running, look into the top of your outside unit.
+While your water heater is running, look into the top of your water heater.
 Is the fan blade turning?
 If not, this means that your system isn't running.
 A non-functioning fan blade is likely the result of a bad capacitor or broken blower motor, because without the power that your capacitor provides, the fan blade will not run.

 When your system is running, do you smell a burning or hot electrical smell?
 If you do, it may be a sign that your blower motor is fine, but your capacitor is bad.